Self-service thermal scanning with reliable results in one second or less!

 Self-service temperature screening • Available local or cloud storage • Available outputs for door and gate security

 Checks all the right boxes for temperature screening.

-FeverWarn measures the accurate temperature of individuals through their fist in one second or less, and, in an orderly manner allowing for the recommended six feet of social distancing.
+FeverWarn measures the accurate temperature of individuals through their fist in 3-5 seconds, and in an orderly manner allowing for the recommended six feet of social distancing.
 The National Institute of Health has named the fist as a viable option for conducting a temperature check.